-Each of the realizations of the model produces a positive linear, least-square trend in Atlantic hurricanes over this period, with the ensemble mean trend being 0.17 hurricane/yr after normalization, compared to the observed trend of 0.22 hurricanes/yr.
-As shown below (Fig. 11b), the difference between the ensemble mean trend and the observation is not significant, with the observed trend resting within the spread of model trends from the four realizations.
+0.17 hurricanes per year after normalization, compared to the observed trend of 0.22 hurricanes per year.
+As shown in Fig. 11b, the difference between the ensemblemean trend and the observation is not significant, with the observed trend resting within the spread of model trends from the four realizations.

-Fig. 9 shows the result for the East Pacific.
-The model captures reasonably well the less active years of 1988-1989, 1995 and 1998-1999 and the active period of the early 1990s.
-The model does poorly for the years of 1985, 1994, 2000 and 2002.
-Overall, the correlation between the ensemble mean and the observation is 0.62 (r2 = 0.38, p=0.001, assuming the 25 individual years are temporally independent samples).
-The model also simulates a downward trend (-0.14/yr) of hurricane frequency in the East Pacific over this time period, compared to the observed trend (-0.24/yr).
-Detrended, the correlation with the ensemble mean model drops to 0.57.
-The correlation between hurricane counts in the East Pacific and West Atlantic in the observations is -0.49, while the model generates correlations ranging from -0.40 to -0.74 in the four realizations, with a correlation of -0.79 between the ensemble means in the two basins.
+Figure 9 shows the result for the east Pacific.
+The model captures reasonably well the less active years of 1988-89, 1995, and 1998-99 and the active period of the early 1990s.
+The model does poorly for the years of 1985, 1994, 2000, and 2002.
+Overall, the correlation between the ensemble mean and the observation is 0.62 ($r^2 =$ 0.38, p = 0.001, assuming the 25 individual years are temporally independent samples).
+The model also simulates a downward trend (-0.14 yr^{-1}) of hurricane frequency in the east Pacific over this time period, compared to the observed trend (-0.24 yr^{-1}) .
+Detrended, the correlation with the ensemble-mean model drops to 0.57.
+The correlation between hurricane counts in the east Pacific and North Atlantic in the observations is -0.49, while the model generates correlations ranging from -0.40 to -0.74 in the 4 realizations, with a correlation of -0.79 between the ensemble means in the two basins.

-Fig. 10 shows the corresponding results for the West Pacific.
-Despite the overestimate of the total West Pacific hurricane number (see Fig. 4), the storm variability is comparable in model and observations after the normalization.
-The anomalously quiet years of 1983, 1988, 1992 and 1998 are captured well.
-The poorest simulations appear to be for 1995 and 1999, for which there is roughly a factor of two overestimate in the storm count after normalization.
-The correlation of the ensemble mean with the observations is 0.52 (r2 = 0.28, p = 0.007).
-The ensemble mean model simulates a downward trend (-0.07/yr) in hurricane frequency over this time period, again close to the observed trend (-0.06/yr).
+Figure 10 shows the corresponding results for the west Pacific.
+Despite the overestimate of the total west Pacific hurricane number (see Fig. 4), the storm variability is comparable in model and observations after the normalization.
+The anomalously quiet years of 1983, 1988, 1992, and 1998 are captured well.
+The poorest simulations appear to be for 1995 and 1999, for which there is roughly a factor of 2 overestimate in the storm count after normalization.
+The correlation of the ensemble mean with the observations is $0.52 (r^2 = 0.28, p = 0.007)$.
+The ensemble-mean model simulates a downward trend (-0.07 yr^{-1}) in hurricane frequency over this time period, again close to the observed trend (-0.06 yr^{-1}) .

-Fig. 11 provides a summary plot to show the noise level of model simulated correlations and trends for each basin.
-Fig. 11a displays the correlation of observed hurricane count to the four-member ensemble mean and the correlation of each ensemble member to the ensemble mean of the remaining three.
+Figure 11 provides a summary plot to show the noise level of model-simulated correlations and trends for each basin.
+Figure 11a displays the correlation of observed hurricane count to the four-member ensemble mean and the correlation of each ensemble member to the ensemble mean of the remaining three.
 In general, the model means are correlated as well to observations as the model means are to another ensemble member.
 In the South Pacific there is a correlation of roughly 0.3 between the observed and modeled time series of hurricane count for the 4-member ensemble mean.
-The model produces no significant correlation in either the North or South Indian ocean.
+The model produces no significant correlation in either the North or South Indian Ocean.
 In those regions in which the correlation of the model ensemble mean to observations is low, the correlation of the model ensemble mean to individual realization is also low.
-Fig. 11b shows the observed and modeled linear trends in hurricane frequency for the period 1981-2005 in each basin.
-Model trends are calculated from the normalized time series for the ensemble mean and each individual realization.
-We see fairly large spread in the modeled trends for all basins except, coincidentally perhaps, for the North Indian.
-The observed trends are generally within the model spread for all basins except for the Indian Ocean - though even there they are quite close.
+Figure 11b shows the observed and modeled linear trends in hurricane frequency for the period 1981-2005 in each basin.